-If your unemployed you still have a full time job with a very important title; CEO (Chief Executive Officer) of your own life.
-There are too many people that fall into the “why me?” phase of being unemployed; why did this happen to me, life isn’t fair, I can’t believe they did this to me, and so on.
+If you’re unemployed, you still have a full-time job with a significant title; CEO (Chief Executive Officer) of your own life.
+Some too many people fall into the “why me?” phase of being unemployed; why did this happen to me, life isn’t fair, I can’t believe they did this to me, and so on.
 Let’s look at the figures as of January 2012 in the USA there are over 12 million people unemployed and over 6 million more who classify themselves as being underemployed.
-We don’t like being so harsh but with these figures the “why me?” phase is nothing but a waste of time, get over it, take on the important role of CEO of your life and get your company in order.
+We don’t like being so harsh, but with these figures, the “why me?” phase is nothing but a waste of time, get over it, take on the critical role of CEO of your life and get your company in order.

-Having the challenge to find a new job while you’re unemployed and not receiving your regular pay check can be very stressful and overwhelming.
-Your mind becomes filled with negative thoughts; worry, fear, self-doubt and anxiety.
+Having the challenge to find a new job while you’re unemployed and not receiving your regular paycheck can be very stressful and overwhelming.
+Your mind becomes filled with negative thoughts; worry, fear, self-doubt, and anxiety.
 You need to fight the negative thoughts; they will only lead to more negative thoughts which will result in destroying your job search.
-You need to stay motivated, positive, and optimistic and keep pushing forward while believing in yourself; this will benefit your job search at getting better and faster results.
+You need to stay motivated, positive, and optimistic and keep pushing forward while believing in yourself; this will benefit your job search for better and faster results.

 Job Search While You’re Still Employed